MohamedIbrahim9/Devops-Capstone-Project/README.md

 7. When installation is complete, you are prompted to set up the first admin user.
 Create the admin user and make note of both the user and password to use in the future.

-8. install tidy linter using this command `sudo apt-get install -y tidy`
-9. Add AWS credentails to jenkins which can be found in the following link : https://www.jenkins.io/doc/book/using/using-credentials/

 ### Install BlueOcean on Jenkins